 DDSN staff provide targeted technical assistance to those providers identified to have performance problems through the licensure and compliance reviews.
 DDSN evaluates the specific components of both the licensing and compliance review process on an annual basis.
 Changes in the areas of provider performance review occur as a result of these reviews based upon prior year performance trends and changes in national "best practices".
 Typically these changes result in an increase in expectations of providers which improves provider performance.
-DDSN imposes financial sanctions if providers are not compliant in the critical areas of eligibility, planning, and implementation of Key Indicators that are assessed by Delmarva.
+DDSN imposes financial sanctions if providers are not compliant in the critical areas of eligibility, planning, and implementation of Key Indicators that are assessed by Alliant.
 (See Figure 7.1-12)

 In 1997, South Carolina became the first state to pursue an outcome-based measurement system.
-A committee of stakeholders was formed to review several companies that provide this service and selected The Council on Quality and Leadership, which is recognized as the world leader in outcome methods of quality improvement.
-This resulted in DDSN using the measurement of 25 personal outcomes and a provider's efforts to provide support as the primary data.
-This best practice in quality improvement system and information is used in several ways, including individual supports planning and establishing agency goals.
+The Council on Quality and Leadership (CQL), which is recognized as the world leader in outcome methods of quality improvement, was engaged to assist the agency in this effort.
+This resulted in DDSN using the measurement of personal outcomes and a provider's efforts to support consumers as the primary focus.